Divyanshu-Prateek/Learning-Node.js-A-Hands-on-Guide-to-Building/README.md

 # Learning-Node.js-A-Hands-on-Guide-to-Building
-This is me starting nodejs by scratch
+It is a practical hands-on approach to learning Node.js through following the book 'Learning-Node.js-A-Hands-on-Guide-to-Building', written by Marc Wandschneider